Workers Compensation Questions? Here a Top Workers Comp Lawyer Tells You What You Need To Know.

 I get a lot of calls from people who are injured, and they get injured on the job, and they have a million questions about Workers Compensation.

 They don't know what they're entitled to under the law.
 They're not sure the difference between a case in court or a case at the workers' comp commission.
-I thought I should shoot a video that answer the simple question: What is a workers' comp case.
+I thought I should shoot a video that answers the simple question: What is a workers' comp case?

 But for every kind of injury case, dog bite, car accident, fall-down, medical negligence, whatever it is, you go to the court, there's a judge, you have a right to request a jury, and they decide your case after you do discovery.